dnkrtz/intralattice/README.md

-Due to various obligations, I no longer maintain this project.
+Due to various obligations, *I no longer maintain this project*.
 For the latest version, please visit: www.intralatticepro.com/